Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Three biologic drugs are FDA-approved for treatment of mantle cell lymphoma:

 - Bortezomib (Velcade) is a proteasome inhibitor drug.
-It was approved in 2006 for patients who have received at least one prior therapy.
+It is approved for use in mantle cell lymphoma.

 - Lenalidomide (Revlimid) is the first and only oral therapy for mantle cell lymphoma.
-It was approved in 2013 for patients whose disease has relapsed or progressed after two prior therapies, one of which included bortezomib.
+It was approved for people whose disease has relapsed or progressed after two prior therapies, one of which included bortezomib.
 Lenalidomide is chemically related to thalidomide, a drug which can cause severe birth defects.
+Lenalidomde is also used in the treatment of other forms of NHL.

 Radiation is tailored to the individual and usually limited to the diseased areas and possibly nearby regions: